Table of Contents

 Pathophysiology of Phobic Disorders

 To understand the pathology in phobic disorders, one should focus on two important aspects: the biologic basis of the condition, and the psychological pathology.
 It is now acceptable that patients with phobic disorders have some form of dysregulation in the endogenous biogenic amines.
 The sympathetic nervous system is over-activated in these patients which is responsible for the different symptoms of phobic disorders.

 Psychological theories try to explain the pathology of phobic disorders from another perspective.
-One theory states that the anxiety that is experienced in the different phobic disorders is in fact a displacement defensive mechanism of an intrapsychic conflict.
-Others think that social anxiety might be more related to a low self-esteem or other unresolved conflicts.
+One theory states that the anxiety that is experienced in the different phobic disorders is, in fact, a displacement defensive mechanism of intrapsychic conflict.
+Others think that social anxiety might be more related to low self-esteem or other unresolved conflicts.
 Others see phobias as a learned behavior where one associates certain responses to certain stimuli.